Finance & Administration Officer Job in Kenya

 - Checking and processing staff claims, advances, expenses, and external invoices

-- Assisting the (assistant) project manager with forecasting, managing budget and ‘rebudgeting’ as required
+- Assisting the (assistant) project manager with forecasting, managing budget, and ‘budgeting as required

-- The right to work in Kenya and ability to be based in Kenya at time of applying
+- The right to work in Kenya and the ability to be based in Kenya at the time of applying

 - An undergraduate (Bachelors) degree in Accounting, Finance, Public or Business Administration, or related field OR university degree in another field combined with a professional qualification in accounting or finance (CPA/CIA or equivalent).